EmmanuelNiyonshuti/Receipto/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project running locally.
+You can follow the instructions below to get a copy of the project running on your local machine.

 ### Installation